vramana/blog/_posts/2015-12-21-codemod-tutorial.md

 ![Binary Expression AST](https://i.imgur.com/ws1noj7.png?1)

 Now look at the words written in **blue**, they represent the nodes in our AST tree and things other than them represent the data about the node.
 We have the following words: `File`, `Program`, `ExpressionStatement`, `BinaryExpression`, `Identifier`.
-Lets try to understand them each of them. `File`, `Program` are kind of straight forward to understand from the name.
+Lets try to understand each of them. `File`, `Program` are kind of straight forward to understand from the name.
 Here we don't have actual the file but the ASTExplorer is simulating one for our AST parser (which is [recast][recast] in our case).

 Next let's look at `ExpressionStatement`: again kind of obvious it refers to `a + b` here.
-Other examples of `ExpressionStatement` would be a value like `4` or function call like `f(a)` (just these term in isolated line because JS automatically inserts `;` for us). `BinaryExpression` is again easy to infer from the name it refers to our expression `a + b`.
-The two `Identifier` node is refers to the variables `a` and `b`. `Identifier` are in general names of variables, functions, methods, object keys, etc.,
+Other examples of `ExpressionStatement` would be a value like `4` or function call like `f(a)` (just these terms on an isolated line because JS automatically inserts `;` for us). `BinaryExpression` is easy to infer from the name it refers to our expression `a + b`.
+The two `Identifier` nodes refer to the variables `a` and `b`. `Identifier` is used for names of variables, functions, methods, object keys, etc.,

-Lets look at what the AST of `${a}${b}` ( *I don't how to write \` in the markdown inline highlighter so excuse me for that.
-Just treat as if they are present* ).
+Lets look at what the AST of `${a}${b}` looks like.
-This is what it looks like

 ![Template Literal AST](https://i.imgur.com/C6obcyE.png?1)

-This time it is not as straight forward to understand.
-We have the `TemplateLiteral` node which represents our template string `${a}${b}`. `a` & `b` are represented by the `Identifier`'s in the value of *expressions* key of this node.
-But what is this *quasis* key which has array of `TemplateElement`s?
-Now hover the mouse over the first `TemplateElement`, we will see the `${` is highlighted in the editor i.e, whenever you hover over a node ASTExplorer highlights the corresponding code for that node.
-This is especially helpful when you encounter new type of node or when there are multiple nodes of the same type and you want to see which corresponds to what etc., You can do this for other `TemplateElement`s as well.
+This time it is not as straightforward to understand.
+We have the `TemplateLiteral` node which represents our template string `${a}${b}`. `a` & `b` are represented by the `Identifier`'s in the value of *expressions* as key of this node.
+But what is the *quasis* key which has array of `TemplateElement`s?
+Hover the mouse over the first `TemplateElement`, we will see the `${` is highlighted in the editor i.e, whenever you hover over a node ASTExplorer highlights the corresponding code for that node.
+This is especially helpful when you encounter a new type of node or when there are multiple nodes of the same type and you want to see which corresponds to what etc., You can do this for other `TemplateElement`s as well.
 From that, we can observe that *quasis* represent the regions of a template string between the *expressions* (or simply variables `a` & `b` in our case) including the region of template string before the first expression and region of template string after the last expression and each of these regions is represented as a `TemplateElement` in the AST.

 In the `TemplateElement` node highlighted in the above image, we have a *value* key which has *raw* & *cooked* keys to be empty strings.
 The following diagram explains these things.

 ![Diagram One](https://i.imgur.com/ZE47VaS.png)

-*Excuse me for my extremely poor drawing skills, this is the best I can manage.*

 *raw* and *cooked* only differ when there are escape characters inside the `TemplateElement`.

 ### Step 2:

-*Note: Some the explanation provided in this section may be technically incorrect but for the ease of understanding things have been simplified may be a bit more than they should be.
+*Note: Some of the explanation provided in this section are not entirely technically accurate and were simplified to make them easier to understand.
 One can revisit and fill the missing details or correctly understand the technically incorrect details once the big picture is clear.*

-Now that we know AST's of the initial code and final code, we will learn how to achieve this transformation using [jscodeshift][jscodeshift].
+Now that we know ASTs of the initial code and final code, we will learn how to achieve this transformation using [jscodeshift][jscodeshift].
 Open up ASTExplorer and choose *jscodeshift* under Transform option in the top menubar.
 Let's go over the transformation example given in the ASTExplorer by default.

 ```js
 export default function(file, api) {